Abdullah007noman/algorithms/README.md

 - Each node is a clothing item (undershorts, pants, shirt, etc.)
 - Directed edges show connections between items
 - Each node has an associated fraction value (e.g., undershorts: 11/16)

+## Implementation Details
+The DFS algorithm is implemented using recursion with the following components:
+1. Graph representation using an adjacency list
+2. Visited node tracking to prevent cycles
+3. Traversal order recording
+4. Complete graph coverage handling

 ### Example Output
 ```